BioKIC/symbiota-docs/content/user/taxonomy/_index.en.md

 ### Curation of Taxonomic Information

 The curation and accuracy of a portal's taxonomic thesaurus depends largely on the community managing and using the portal.
 Some portal communities actively curate their taxonomic thesaurus, while others use it largely as a curational tool and update it sparingly.
-Users interested in helping to curate the taxonomic thesaurus of a portal should contact the portal manager or [symbiota@asu.edu](mailto:symbiota@asu.edu).
+Users interested in helping to curate the taxonomic thesaurus of a portal should contact the portal manager or [help@symbiota.org](mailto:help@symbiota.org).

 The taxonomic thesaurus can be edited by superadministrators and users with express Taxonomy Editor permissions (see the [User Permissions](http://localhost:1313/symbiota-docs/user/permissions/) page for more information).